Terms & Conditions

 This clause shall survive the cessation of use of the Services for any reason whatsoever.

-14.2 - Limitation of liability in the context of the relationship between Users and the VASP Partner:
+13.2 – Limitation of liability within the framework of the relationship between Users and the partner PSAN.

 In this respect, the Company cannot be held liable in the context of the relationship between the Customer or Merchant and the partner VASP, particularly in the event of :